13 Best Natural DHT Blockers for Men with Hair Loss

 Source.

-It actually inhibited over 70 percent of DHT.
+It inhibited over 70 percent of DHT.
 This was significantly better than the other mushrooms in the study.

 By inhibiting 5AR, reishi is comparable to finasteride.
 Both inhibit 5AR and, as a result, reduce the amount of DHT that attaches to the hair follicles.